 Via the film, he introduced to us the Japanese idea of shokunin.
 According to Tasio Odate:

 “The Japanese word shokunin is defined by both Japanese and Japanese-English dictionaries as ‘craftsman’ or ‘artisan,’ but such a literal description does not fully express the deeper meaning.
 The Japanese apprentice is taught that shokunin means not only having technical skills, but also implies an attitude and social consciousness.… The shokunin has a social obligation to work his/her best for the general welfare of the people.
 This obligation is both spiritual and material, in that no matter what it is, the shokunin’s responsibility is to fulfill the requirement.”
+Here is An all-inclusive psychics index that one can check out in order to get psychic help.

 And no, I have no idea who Tasio Odate is.
 Try to search for the dude online.
 I swear, all you get is that quote.